chicio/chicio.github.io/_posts/2020-04-19-dependecy-injection-swift.md

 #### Conclusion

 You can find all the code shown in this post [in this Github repo](https://github.com/chicio/dependencies-injection-swift-example "custom tab bar swiftui").
 Remember: sometimes with a couple of classes you can avoid to import big frameworks and library into your projects.
-You just need to study hard the languages and SDK fundamental :heartpulse:.
+You just need to study hard the languages and SDK fundamental. :heartpulse: